PetrKryslUCSD/FinEtoolsDeforLinear.jl/docs/src/tutorials/FV32_tut.md

 ![](FV32-mode-8.png)

 The algorithm to export the mode shapes expects some input.
-We shall specify the filename and the numbers of most export.
+We shall specify the filename and the numbers of modes to export.

 ```julia
 modeldata["postprocessing"] = FDataDict("file"=>"FV32-modes", "mode"=>1:neigvs)